PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 component named
 [**powerBiReportAura**](https://github.com/PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/tree/main/SalesforceAppOwnsDataEmbedding/force-app/main/default/aura/powerBiReportAura).
-When you add an instance of the **powerBiReportAura** component to a Lightning application page, you must configure it with the Workspace ID and the Report ID for a specific report in a Power BI workspace.
-This design makes it possible to add multiple instances of the **powerBiReportAura** component and configure each one to embed a different Power BI report.
+When you add an instance of the **powerBiReportAura** component to a Lightning application page, you must configure it with the **Workspace ID** and the **Report ID** for a specific report in a Power BI workspace.
+This design makes it possible to add multiple instances of the **powerBiReportAura** component and configure each instance to embed a different Power BI report.

 <img src="Images\ReadMe\media\image2.png" style="width:6.24324in;height:1.53896in" />

-Once you have configured a **powerBiReportAura** component instance with a workspace ID and Report ID, these two configuration valued will be passed as parameters when the component calls **getEmbeddingDataForReport**.
-The **PowerBiEmbedManager** class responds to this remote function call by returning the embedding data and the embed token which will be used to embed a report in the browser.
+Once you have configured a **powerBiReportAura** component instance with a **Workspace ID** and **Report ID**, these two configuration values will be passed as parameters when the component calls **getEmbeddingDataForReport**.
+The **PowerBiEmbedManager** class responds to this remote function call by returning the embed URL and the embed token which will be used to embed a report in the browser.

 <img src="Images\ReadMe\media\image3.png" style="width:7.5in;height:1.88333in" />

-Once the **powerBiReportAura** component has successfully called **getEmbeddingDataForReport**, it has the embedding data and the embed token it needs to embed a report on the hosting web page.
+Once the **powerBiReportAura** component has successfully called **getEmbeddingDataForReport**, it has acquired the embedding data and the embed token it needs to embed a report on the hosting web page.
 In a final step, the **powerBiReportAura** component executes JavaScript code in the browser and uses the [**Power BI JavaScript API**](https://docs.microsoft.com/en-us/javascript/api/overview/powerbi/overview) to implement the report embedding process.